Pjmcnally/PowerShellWordle/README.md

   * Parameters: Guess, Word, Guess Result Object.
   * Returns: An object containing the guessed letters and whether they are correct or not.
 * Show-Result
-  * Summary: Shows the Guess Result Object.
+  * Summary: Show the user the current state of the game
-  * Parameters: Guess Result Object.
+  * Parameters: Correct Word, List of user guesses
   * Returns: None.

 ## Current Status